WILDERNESS AND EARTHKEEPING

 - $495 participation fee covering full outfitting for backpacking, lodging, and food for nine-day immersion

-Tommy Givens, Assistant Professor of New Testament Studies
+Tommy Givens, Associate Professor of New Testament Studies

 You will be free of digital devices while on the trail

-Limited to 15 students and subject to professor’s approval upon completion of exam by physician, submission of registration forms, and payment of a $150 nonrefundable deposit toward the participation fee
+Limited to 12 students and subject to professor’s approval upon completion of exam by physician, submission of registration forms, and payment of a $150 nonrefundable deposit toward the participation fee.
+Enrollment in this course is first come/first served, and "first come/first served" will be determined by the completion of all paperwork and payment of the nonrefundable security deposit.